dmsi/b3d/README.md

 ## Problems and limitations
  - "Quick and dirty" under the hood.
  - Euler ...
 Quaternion ...
-Matricess are inconsistent.
+Matrices are inconsistent.
  - Unit tests (gtest)
  - Logging to stderr
+ - No resource management
  - Other to come...